 Duke of York's HQ, King's Road, Chelsea, London SW3 4RY

 Certain ares in the Saatchi Gallery are specifically geared towards introducing a younger audience of artists and enthusiasts to contemporary art.
-It’s also the World's No 1 Museum on social media.
 It’s not as busy as other London galleries so the kids can easily sit on the floor (bring your own pencil and paper) and try their hand at copying some of the art on display.

 Exhibition Road, Kensington, London SW7 2DD